mocosha/assembly-version/README.md

 aver
 ============

-`aver` is simple command line tool for reading assembly information
+`aver` is the command line tool for reading assembly information

 ### Instalation